orchetect/MIDIKit/README.md

 If you enjoy using MIDIKit and want to contribute to open-source financially, GitHub sponsorship is much appreciated.
 Feedback and code contributions are also welcome.

+## Community

+Questions can be posted to [Discussions](https://github.com/orchetect/MIDIKit/discussions).
+If an issue is a verifiable bug with reproducible steps it may be posted in Issues.

+The AudioKit discord `#midikit` channel is also a place to find help if Discussions and documentation don't contain an answer.

 ## Contributions

 Contributions are welcome.
-Discussion in Issues is encouraged prior to new features or modifications.
+Posting in [Discussions](https://github.com/orchetect/MIDIKit/discussions) first prior to new submitting PRs for features or modifications is encouraged.